 - When you arrive at your polling station, you'll need to bring a valid photo ID such as a driver's license, passport, or voter identification card.

 - The polls offer audio ballots for voters who are blind or have low vision and booths for voters in wheelchairs.
 If you need help with your ballot, you can ask a family member or friend to come with you to the polls and fill the ballot in with your choices.

 Fill out, sign and send in by mail, fax, or email the Absentee Ballot Application.
 After your county election office reviews your application, you'll receive your ballot at either the postal address or email address you noted on your application.

 For voters within the country, all absentee ballots must arrive at your county election office by Election Day.
-If you're currently a military or overseas voter and you post your absentee ballot on Election Day, make sure it arrives within three days.
+If you're currently a military or overseas voter and you post your absentee ballot on Election Day, make sure it arrives within 3 days.

 Yes.
 The Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) allows those who reside outside of the United States a chance to vote.
 The Secretary of State provides this useful resource to help you navigate the process.
 If you are a UOCAVA citizen who sent in your absentee ballot application but haven't heard from your county election office, fill out and submit the Federal Write-in Absentee Ballot.
 To vote for federal offices, you can write in either the candidate's name or the proper political party.
 To vote for state and local offices, you must write in the candidate's full name.